locka99/cpp-to-rust-book/src/features_of_rust/literals.md

 ## C++

-### Numbers
+### Integers

-Numbers are a decimal value followed by an optional type suffix.
+Integer numbers are a decimal value followed by an optional type suffix.

 In C++ an [integer literal](http://en.cppreference.com/w/cpp/language/integer_literal#The_type_of_the_literal) can be expressed as just the number or also with a suffix.
 Values in hexadecimal, octal and binary are denoted with a prefix: